martari03/martari03/README.md

 My name is Marta Rishniak, and I specialize in full stack web development.
 Currently, I'm studying Computer Science at Lviv Polytechnic National University while also taking the Mega Full Stack course at Okten School.
-As a person, I value positivity and friendliness, which helps me build great relationships with my clients and colleagues.
+As a person, I value positivity and friendliness, which helps me build great relationships with people.
 I'm also a quick learner, dutiful, focused, and purpose-driven, ensuring that all tasks assigned to me are completed on time.
 In my free time, I enjoy studying the Korean language.
 It's been a pleasure introducing myself to you!